Text Recruiting – Everything You Need to Know

 Text messages are also very effective in getting noticed – SMS is a somewhat personal channel, usually reserved for conversations with friends and family.
 That said, open rates are as high as 98%, compared to 21.14% for email (in the Recruitment and Staffing sector).

-Texts are harder to ignore too – we simply don't get as many of them as we do emails.
+Texts are harder to ignore, too – we simply don't get as many of them as we do emails.
 The average professional has 200 emails in their inbox, all competing for attention.
 What's more, they get another 120 emails each day but only respond to 25% of them.

 Interview concept - man and woman shaking hands

-How to write a recruiting text message
+How to write a recruiting text message to job seekers

-Text recruiting dos and don'ts
+Text-based hiring process dos and don'ts

 • Do – respond quickly to inbound text messages.
 This shows the candidate you value them and want to help them succeed in finding the perfect job.